 (6) Administrative Remedies for Adverse Determinations.
-When the Department makes a determination or decision pursuant to Ga.
+When the Department makes a determination or decision or declines to issue a letter of non-reviewability-pursuant to Ga.
 Comp.
 R. & Regs. r.
-111-2-2-.10(1) through (5) of this Rule or any other determination or decision over which the Certificate of Need Appeal Panel lacks subject matter jurisdiction, the person who requests and receives the determination or decision may appeal to the Commissioner or his designee for an administrative hearing pursuant to the Administrative Procedures Act if such person is aggrieved by the Department's determination or decision.
+Sections 111-2-2-.10(1) through (5) of this #Rule or any other determination or decision over which the Certificate of Need Appeal Panel lacks subject matter jurisdiction, the person who requests and receives the determination or decision may appeal to the Commissioner or his designee for an administrative hearing pursuant to the Administrative Procedures Act if such person is aggrieved by the Department's determination or decision.
 Such request for a hearing must be made in writing and must be received by the Department within thirty (30) days of the date of the Department's determination or decision.
 If such written request is not received by the Department within thirty (30) days, the Department's determination or decision shall become final upon the thirty-first (31st) day.

-The Department shall publish notice of all requests for letters of determination regarding exempt activity and opposition to such request, whether pursuant to O.C.G.A. § 31-6-47 or any other provision of Code Section 31-6 and these Rules.
+The Department shall publish notice of all requests for approval of an letters of determination regarding exempt activity and opposition to such request, whether pursuant to O.C.G.A. § 31-6-47 or any other provision of Code Section 31-6 and these Rules.
 Persons opposing a request for approval of an exempt activity, whether pursuant to an express statutory exemption or any other provision of the health planning statute or these Rules, shall be entitled to file a written objection with the Department and the Department shall consider any filed objection when determining whether an activity is exempt.
-A person who wishes to file a written objection to an exemption determination request, including requests for letters of determination for a single specialty ambulatory surgical center or a joint venture ambulatory surgical center, must do so no later than thirty (30) days after the date of Department receipt of the initial request for the exemption determination.
-Such written opposition should be submitted via the Department's web portal.
-The opposition shall be submitted in accordance with Ga.
+A person who wishes to file a written objection to an exemption determination request, including requests for letters of nonreviewability determination for a single specialty ambulatory surgical center or a joint venture ambulatory surgical center, must do so no later than thirty (30) days after the date of Department receipt of the initial request for the exemption determination.
+Such written opposition should be submitted via the Department's web portal. sent to the Department of Community Health, Office of General Counsel, Division of Health Planning, 2 Peachtree Street, 5th Floor, Atlanta, Georgia 30303.
+The opposition shall be submitted in accordance with Rule Ga.
 Comp.
 R. & Regs. r.
 111-2-2-.06(6).
+The opposing person shall submit an original and one copy of its written opposition.